What's New?

 What's new in Version 2.5.0.3 - (released 10th December 2004)

-- Added new keyword to update script options: ' CampaignManager= ', which
+- Added new keyword to update script options: '

-allows you to launch campaign manager scripts
+allows you to launch

 directly from your update script.

-- WuwStub.exe now returns 0 to calling process if URL successfully passedto
+- WuwStub.exe now returns 0 to calling process if URL successfully passed to

-Web Update Wizard service application, else non-zero if the call failed(because
+Software Update Wizard service application, else non-zero if the call failed(because

 the service named pipe is busy or not running).